rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-end-of-2025.md

 ### Timeline / next steps

-We're accepting suggestions for new goals until January 2026.
+We're accepting suggestions for new goals until the end of January 2026.
 After that, we'll publish the first draft of what the 2026 goals look like, and we'll keep refining them throughout February.

 We plan to publish the RFC in March and start the 2026 goal season officially in April.